 Upload your current CV in pdf format (maximum 2 pages no larger than 5MB).
 Use the following filename FIRSTNAME_SURNAME_CV_2020 (eg JOHN_SMITH_CV_2020).

 Add a link to your website, online portfolio or other means of viewing your work online.

-If you do not have a website, alternative ways to share examples of your practice could be a dropbox folder of images or a link to a video sharing websites such as YouTube (if applicable).
+If you do not have a website, alternative ways to share examples of your practice could be a dropbox folder of images or a link to a video sharing website such as YouTube (if applicable).

 Please do not include links to personal social media accounts, unless they are solely dedicated to your artist practice and present only your own artwork.

 This information is separated, anonymised and does not form part of the selection process.